How Often Should You Use a Hair Mask?

 Curly gurls should apply a hair mask once a week to support their unique hair texture.
 A hydrating hair mask introduces moisture into the hair cuticle, helping to support the "squish to condish" power of your regular conditioner without weighing down strands.

 Unlike other hair types, there's little danger of overloading thick hair with excess moisture, so you can apply a hydrating mask up to three times a week.
-On wash days where you don't need a hair mask, try ENSO 03 Shampoo and Conditioner for Thick Hair.
+On wash days where you don't need a hair mask, try a hydrating shampoo and conditioner.

 Thin hair is the hair type most likely to get overloaded by hydrating hair masks, so apply hair masks once a week to every other week.
 Protein masks can help add structure to fine strands.